The Debutante

 ‘But what?’

-‘Can’t you just take the girls with you while I stay here with dad?’
+‘Can’t you just take the girls with you while I stay here with Dad?’

 Issy rolled her eyes.
-A summer with her step-mum was probably the only thing worse than a summer at Worthington Manor.
+A summer with her stepmum was probably the only thing worse than a summer at Worthington Manor.
+‘But the prom, my exams…’

 ‘I’ve arranged with the head-teacher for you to sit your exams at the village school.’

-‘I can’t promise anything.
-The next few weeks are going to be very busy.
-But I will do my very best to get you to your prom, ok?’ said Susan.
-‘And let’s not forget, your dear grandmother, my mum, has just died.’
-She sniffed, as the tears threatened to overwhelm her all over again, whilst she simultaneously determined they would not.
-‘And in the grand scheme of things, I think you’d agree that’s more important than any prom.’
+‘I can’t promise anything,’ said Susan.
+‘The next few weeks are going to be very busy.
+But I’ll do my very best to get you to your prom, ok?
+And let’s not forget, your grandmother, my mum, has just passed away.’
+She sniffed as tears threatened to overwhelm her once again.
+‘In the grand scheme of things, I think you’d agree that is more important than any prom.’

 Later that night, Issy threw herself onto her bed and considered all the implications of the next few weeks.
 Missing her last day of Year Thirteen.
 Not sitting her A Levels at her own school.
 Not celebrating the end of an era with her own friends, many of whom would be heading off to college or university.
 Things would never be the same again.
 Chad.
-And somewhere, tangled in amongst these thoughts, were thoughts of her mother and thoughts of her grandmother, who in hindsight she wished she’d been a lot closer to and made more effort with, but growing up you didn’t tend to think too much about those sorts of things – you merely took your lead from your parents.

 Her phone beeped.